BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 -------------------------------

 Dependency Injection pattern seems to solve many problems, but it comes at a dangerously high cost.
-In one word: big bowl of dependencies spaghetti.
-What if ``AlertDispatcher`` requires two dependencies, and each of those requires even more?
+In one sentence: big bowl of dependencies spaghetti.
+Consider this: what if ``AlertDispatcher`` requires two dependencies, and each of those requires even more?

 .. code-block:: python